(A) Purpose

 associate professor to full professor

-(a) Candidates will be simultaneously reviewed for
+(a) Candidates will be simultaneously reviewed for promotion and

 (b) If tenure is awarded, then promotion to the next higher